 This high percentage suggests a significant influence of emotional and psychological factors on spending habits, as consumers often prioritize immediate satisfaction over rational decision-making.

 It also sheds light on the prevalent phenomenon of impulse buying in today’s consumer culture.
+Common examples of impulse purchases include clothing and groceries, with trends showing increased impulse buying during occasions like the holiday season.
 This data underscores the pervasive nature of impulse buying behavior, where individuals make unplanned and spontaneous purchases.

 The prevalence of impulse buying in the market emphasizes the need for retailers to understand and capitalize on these tendencies, while consumers may benefit from recognizing and managing their own impulses to make more mindful purchasing decisions.